JSchierling1/MiniML/README.md

 - 🏠 Home: Get a Overview over all saved experiments
 - 🔍 Details: Detailed view of one experiment
 - ⚖️ Compare: Compare two experiments
+- 📤 Upload: Upload a log file to add a experiment to the database
 - 🚀 Running: View running experiments live (Planned Feature)

 ## 🛠 **Technologies Used**